-Each paper finds sizeable and long-lived local effects of large-scale public R&D. Gross and Sampat (2023) find that government funded invention activity during WW2 shaped the geographic pattern of innovation in the U.S. for decades after the postwar period.
+Each paper finds sizeable and long-lived local effects of large-scale public R&D. Gross & Sampat (2023) find that government funded invention activity during WW2 shaped the geographic pattern of innovation in the U.S. for decades after the postwar period.
 The shock created broad-based growth that drew in entrants from different geographic areas and different technology categories.
-Suggestive of some form of aggregate effects, the authors also show that the long-term direction of US innovation shifted towards electronics and communications.
+Suggestive of some form of aggregate effects, the authors also show that the long-term direction of U.S. innovation shifted towards electronics and communications.

-Kantor and Whalley (2023) examine the local (county-industry) effects of NASA spending and find positive effects on their outcome of interest: local manufacturing value-added, both during and after the Apollo mission.
+Kantor & Whalley (2023) examine the local (county-industry) effects of NASA spending and find positive effects on their outcome of interest: local manufacturing value-added, both during and after the Apollo mission.
 The contemporaneous local fiscal multiplier is 1.6 both during the Space Race and after.
 These estimates are within range of the multiplier effects of other forms of government spending, which are around 1.8 (Chodorow-Reich 2019).

-These papers raise the question of what drives the positive effects, and particularly the large positive effects in Gross and Sampat (2023)?
-Partly, this could be due to displacement (as opposed to growth) effects, though Kantor and Whalley (2023) account for many forms of possible spillovers and continue to find large effects.
+These papers raise the question of what drives the positive effects, and particularly the large positive effects in Gross & Sampat (2023).
+Partly, this could be due to displacement (as opposed to growth) effects,14 though Kantor & Whalley (2023) account for many forms of possible spillovers and continue to find large effects.
 It may be that public R&D creates technological spillovers to the private sector.
-This is in line with other recent work that has found large and broad-based technology spillovers from (typically smaller scale) public R&D to the private sector (Azoulay, Zivin, Li and Sampat 2019; Moretti, Steinwender, Van Reenen and Warren 2019; Myers and Lanahan 2022).
+This is in line with other recent work that has found large and broad-based technology spillovers from (typically smaller scale) public R&D to the private sector (Azoulay et al. 2019, Moretti et al. 2019, Myers & Lanahan 2022).

 However, another possible reason is that places were not targeted at random, but rather based on their perceived ability to succeed.
-Indeed, Kantor and Whalley (2023) show that NASA targeted spending towards locations that already specialized in pre-Sputnik space technology.
-Gross and Sampat (2023) find that the entire long-run effect is driven by 5% of clusters that were most innovative in 1930 (prior to receiving the government contracts).
-In this regard, it is interesting to contrast these findings to
+Indeed, Kantor & Whalley (2023) show that NASA targeted spending towards locations that already specialized in pre-Sputnik space technology.
+Gross & Sampat (2023) find that the entire long-run effect is driven by 5% of clusters that were most innovative in 1930 (prior to receiving the government contracts).
+In this regard, it is interesting to contrast these findings to Schweiger et al. (2022) who study a similar R&D policy in Soviet Russia, but one in which a subset of the treated locations were built from scratch in sparsely populated areas.
+Similar to the previous papers, this study also finds effects on innovation, productivity, skill composition and wages, often lasting to the present day.